-A council may act only by bylaw or resolution as per subsection 107(1) of the act.
 A council that is expressly required or authorized under a bylaw or the act or any other act to do something by bylaw may do it only by bylaw.
 Anything a council does by bylaw that may be done by resolution is not invalid because the council does it by bylaw.